Trofie pasta is traditionally served with pesto because the twisted shape of the noodle holds the sauce so well.

 Pasta – While this fresh pesto can be made with just about any pasta shape it’s traditionally paired with trofie.
 Trofie is a short, hand-twisted pasta shape from Liguria, Italy.

-How to Make Pesto with Fresh Basil
+How to Make Fresh Pesto with Trofie Pasta (Step-by-Step)

-Continue to blend.
-Stop the blender or food processor and stir occasionally, scraping down the sides, to make sure all ingredients are combined.
+Step 2: Blend the pesto.
+Place the basil, Parmesan cheese, pine nuts, garlic and lemon juice in a blender or food processor fitted with a blade attachment and blend.Stop the blender or food processor and stir occasionally, scraping down the sides to ensure the ingredients are combined.
 Add olive oil and pulse once more.
 The mixture should still be slightly chunky.
+Season to taste with salt and pepper.

-Cook the pasta.
+Step 3: Cook the pasta.
 Bring a large pot of water to the boil; add the salt and bring back to the boil.
 Pour in the pasta and cook, stirring occasionally, until al dente, about 10 minutes.

-Assemble and serve.
+Step 4: Assemble and serve.
 Drain, reserving 1/2 cup of the pasta cooking water.
 Return the pasta to the pot.
 Ladle in the desired amout of pesto to coat the pasta, adding pasta water as needed to loosen the sauce.
 Stir and serve.

 Pick the basil leaves off the stems then rinse and pat the basil dry.